h-havenga/jekyll/_posts/2017-10-29-starting-a-blog.markdown

 1. Be consistent, as with all things in life
++ More specifically, write regularly.
-2. Share as much things useful as possible
+2. Share as much things useful as possible.
-3. Keep it simple stupid
+3. Keep it simple stupid:
 + If it feels cluttered, it is.
-+ Keep the static.
++ Keep the site static and fast.

 That's all for now.